lm2343635/Blog/README.md

 `blogs.html` and `blog.html` is dynamical pages, so you shuold be careful of placeholders such as `${key}$` or `#{key}`.

-Visit `admin.html` to edit your blog, the admin name and password can be modified in `WEB-INF/applicationContext.html`
+Visit `http://your_doamin/admin` to edit your blog, the admin name and password can be modified in `WEB-INF/applicationContext.html`.
+You need not modify the files in folder `admin` because they are files of management system.

 	<bean id="adminManager" class="org.fczm.blog.service.impl.AdminManagerImpl">
 		<property name="username" value="admin"></property>